dmyTRUEk/gensoquote/README.md

 ```

 4. Locate single final binary at `./target/<debug or release>/gensoquote`.
-You can copy it to `~/.local/bin/` to for convenient use.
+You can copy it to `~/.local/bin/` for convenient use.

 ## Usage
 Simply run `gensoquote` to get random quote.

+Run `gensoquote -h` or `gensoquote --help` to get help.

+Select character who's random quote you want to get by running
+`gensoquote -c koishi` or `gensoquote --character 'Koishi Komeiji'`.

 Or pipe it to [fumosay](https://github.com/randomtwdude/fumosay) for even more funkyness:
 `gensoquote | fumosay`.